-LAND LAW AND BOUNDARIES
+LAND LAW SOLICITOR CORK CITY AND MIDLETON, IRELAND

+Land law solicitor Cork, Midleton and Dublin, Karen Walsh talks about boundaries.
 Always check that maps are accurate to avoid any negative interactions with your neighbours

-Property Solicitor, Cork
+Property Solicitor, Cork and Midleton

 It is vitally important to employ a reputable engineer or property surveyor to establish property boundaries prior to making your purchase.
-Here at Walsh and Partners we are happy to arrange this for you.
+Here at Walsh and Partners LLP we are happy to arrange this for you.

-Land Solicitor Cork
+Land Solicitor Cork City and Midleton

 We strongly believe that if court proceedings can be avoided then they should.
-Boundary disputes can be lengthy and tend to leave ill feeling between both parties.
+Boundary disputes tend to be lengthy and tend to leave ill feeling between both parties.
 What tends to be overlooked in a lot of these cases is that the area of land disputed can be quite small and the legal costs and human costs far outweigh the worth of the land.
 Ongoing land disputes can also have a negative impact on the value of the land so an early resolution is always the best option for all involved.

-In the event of boundary disputes, we would urge land owners to get in touch with a land law expert at Walsh and Partners to discuss the options available.
+In the event of boundary disputes, we would urge land owners to get in touch with a land law expert at Walsh and Partners LLP to discuss the options available.
 Our advice would always be to keep a healthy relationship with the neighbouring landowner as this will greatly ease proceedings.
 The ideal outcome for your land dispute should occur outside the courts in a manner that leaves relationships intact and avoids acrimony, this can be achieved through mutual agreement or mediation.

 The law governing land boundary disputes in Ireland is covered under the Land and Conveyancing (Law Reform) Act of 2009.
 Let’s take a look at an example of a land dispute to further explain: